Published on

 Related technologies:

-- Sentiment analysis: Evaluating customer reviews on social media as positive or negative.
+• Sentiment analysis: Evaluates customer reviews on social media as positive or negative.

-- Text summarization: Automatically condensing long reports into key points.
+• Text summarization: Automatically condenses long reports into key points.

 10. Deep Learning

-Deep Learning is an ML technique that uses multi-layer neural networks to analyze complex data.
+Deep Learning is an ML technique that uses multi-layered neural networks to analyze complex data.
 For example, facial recognition systems on phones use deep learning to identify individual features[3][10].

 11. Low-Rank Adaptation (LoRA)